AdaCore/xmlada/docs/schema.rst

 The second use case is a bit more complex: you have several XSD files to parse, and the XML files will need either of these.
 If you are using namespaces, there is nothing special to do, and the same code as above
-applies: you can simply parse each of the XSD file into the same XML_Grammar, and then use that grammar to parse all the XML files, as in::
+applies: you can simply parse each of the XSD files into the same XML_Grammar, and then use that grammar to parse all the XML files, as in::